Last Updated on 16th March 2023 by Sophie Nadeau

 How to purchase your Keukenhof tickets (opening times and prices)

 Clean and comfortable, for an extra fee you can even order breakfast.
 Otherwise, it’s a fifteen to twenty-minute walk to the tulips of Keukenhof, ensuring that you won’t have to wake up too early.
-The address for Keukenhof is Stationsweg 166A, 2161 AM Lisse, Netherlands and opening times are 8 AM – 7:30 PM on a daily basis.
-Here’s where you can purchase your Keukenhof tickets in advance and benefit from a skip-the-line function.
+Check prices and availability here.

 How to visit Keukenhof as a day trip from Amsterdam